Roald87/roald87.github.io/_posts/2022-04-01-pre-commit.markdown

 ## Further ideas

 Other ideas could be to use [Prettier](https://prettier.io/) to format JavaScript, HTML or CSS files from HMI projects.
-Unfortunately the HMI pages are saved as `.content` and `.view` files, so they are not recognized as HTML files by prettier.
-You could probably make it work though by temporarily renaming these files to `.html` and then running prettier.
+Unfortunately the HMI pages are saved as `.content` and `.view` files.
+So they are not recognized as HTML files by prettier.
+You could probably make it work though, by temporarily renaming these files to `.html` and then running prettier.

 Pre-commits are automatically executed locally whenever you commit something.
-But you can also add pre-commit to you CI workflow.
-For example use [prettier.ci](https://pre-commit.ci/) to [automatically format markdown files of a pull request](https://github.com/Roald87/TwinCatChangelog/pull/23).
+But you can also add pre-commit to your CI workflow.
+For example, use [prettier.ci](https://pre-commit.ci/) to [automatically format markdown files of a pull request](https://github.com/Roald87/TwinCatChangelog/pull/23).

 ![pre-commit integration in github actions](/assets/2022-pre-commit/precommit_ci.png)
 ![changes made by pre-commit.ci](/assets/2022-pre-commit/precommit_ci_changes.png)

-Have you already used pre-commits for your TwinCAT projects?
+Have you already used pre-commits for your (TwinCAT) projects?
 Or do you have other ideas?
 Let me know in the comments below!